FAQs about NHD

 - a description of the patient's illness

-- the name of the patient's regular doctor or surgery they attend.
+- the name of the patient's regular doctor or Medical Centre they attend.

-Can NHDS provide comprehensive medical care for my family at home?
+Can NHD provide comprehensive medical care for my family at home?

 Our service does not replace your daytime family doctor.
 Our home visiting Doctors provide appropriate medical care when needed after hours when your daytime doctor is not available.
 Our Doctors are also equipped to treat a range of common ailments.

-All National Home Doctor Service Doctors are registered with the and College of Physicians and Surgeons Ontario (CPSO), as required by the Canadian Medical Association and carry full medical indemnity insurance.
+All National Home Doctors are registered with the and College of Physicians and Surgeons Ontario (CPSO), as required by the Canadian Medical Association and carry full medical indemnity insurance.

-Does my family doctor have to subscribe to NHDS in order to access this service?
+Does my family doctor have to subscribe to NHD in order to access this service?

 Is my personal health information safe?